Creative Futures Summer Schools

 This intensive short course is a fantastic opportunity for those aiming to advance their knowledge and skills in the field of spatial design.
 It will help you to produce a portfolio of creative work that is needed when applying for undergraduate courses in disciplines such as architecture, construction and urban design.
 The focus is on the advancement of technologies in designing future cities.
-You will have the chance to develop your knowledge of new materials, technologies and climatic design, as well as developing your skills in sculpture and model making, 3d scanning, mixed media presentation, scaled drawing, digital design, and effective design communication.
+You will have the chance to develop your knowledge of new materials, technologies and climatic design, as well as developing your skills in sculpture and model making, 3D scanning, mixed media presentation, scaled drawing, digital design, and effective design communication.

-Future Filmmakers, 29 July - 2 August
+Future Filmmakers, 29 July to 2 August

 Do you want to be the next YouTube sensation?
 Using your own smartphone you will develop, film and edit your own short film and then learn how best to upload this to YouTube and other social media channels.

-- All course materials are provide
+- All course materials are provided

 - Lunch will be provided free of charge

 - A certificate of attendance will be presented to all those that complete the Summer School

 All our courses will be run by creative professionals, guest speakers and input from existing students to help with project work and questions about life at University.
 Each summer school will also include an information and orientation session providing students with a chance to tour the University, its facilities and showcase what life is like for students at any typical University.